The Isle Of Sheppey in Kent offers a superb sailing environment just 40 miles east of London, boasting some of the best sailing waters in the UK.

 Probably the most unique event in the sailing calendar, the annual IOS Round the Island Race, held since 1959, attracts entries from far and wide.

-All entrants who successfully complete the course within the time limit are presented with a circumnavigation certificate signed by the sailing club's Commodore.
+All entrants who successfully complete the course within the time limit are presented with a circumnavigation certificate signed by the club's Commodore.